Headaches or migraines are common medical problems. With characteristics like head pain, nausea, sensitivity to light, sound, or moving the head.

 There is a great deal of confusion about the source of symptoms for facial pressure.
 While facial pressure is a symptom of sinusitis, up to 45% of migraine patients report “sinus” symptoms, including tearing, runny nose, and nasal congestion.

-Pain in the sinus area does not automatically mean you have a sinus disorder.
+Pain in the sinus area does not mean you have a sinus disorder.
 Sinus and nasal passages can become inflamed leading to headaches.
 A headache is one of the most prevalent symptoms of patients diagnosed with acute or chronic sinusitis.
-In addition to a headache, patients with sinusitis also complain of:
+Besides a headache, patients with sinusitis also complain of:

 - Achy feeling in the upper teeth